 By all means no. Even though it’s prescription-free, it still has some possible side effects such as skin dryness under the facial hair, increased heart rate, dizziness, and so on (full list of side effects here).

 And that’s why I always recommend to start it slowly and use just 1ml once per day on the beard area.
 Once you’re comfortable and familiar with it, you may move up to using 1-2ml twice per day.

-We have posted a full mega guide to minoxidil beards before which can be found here, and we also have a big minoxidil FAQ of the most common questions here.
+NOTE: We have posted a full guide to minoxidil for beards before which can be found here.

 But if you’re lazy and just want the raw details on how to use it…

 - On a towel-damp face, apply 1-2ml of the solution.

 - Let it absorb for 4-hours before washing your face.